bostrot/senpaiclub/_posts/2022-10-23-create-a-typescript-project-with-vscode.md

     mkdir project
     cd project

-Then init a NodeJS project with npm which asks you a few things and creates the package.json file afterward.
+Then init a NodeJS project with npm, which asks you a few things and creates the package.json file afterward.

     npm init

-Then initialize TypeScript which creates the tsconfig.json with your compiler options.
+Then initialize TypeScript, which creates the tsconfig.json with your compiler options.

     npx tsc --init

 ### VSCode Configuration

-Create a &nbsp;.vscode folder and the two files launch.json and tasks.json.
-By now your folder structure should look something like the following:
+Create a `.vscode` folder and the two files launch.json and tasks.json.
+By now, your folder structure should look something like the following:

     |- .vscode
       |- launch.json